Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Email/README.md

     recipientAddress: "<recipient email address>"
     content: emailContent);

+try
+{
     var emailSendOperation = emailClient.Send(
         wait: WaitUntil.Completed,
         message: emailMessage);
     Console.WriteLine($"Email Sent.
 Status = {emailSendOperation.Value.Status}");

     /// Get the OperationId so that it can be used for tracking the message for troubleshooting string operationId = emailSendOperation.Id;
     Console.WriteLine($"Email operation id = {operationId}");
+}
+catch ( RequestFailedException ex )
+{
+    /// OperationID is contained in the exception message and can be used for troubleshooting purposes Console.WriteLine($"Email send operation failed with error code: {ex.ErrorCode}, message: {ex.Message}");
+}
 ```

 ### Send an email message to multiple recipients